last edited: 2024-10-15 17:01:42 +0000

 Notes for developers

 If a developer wishes to tag a new method/variable as part of the gem5 API, the gem5 community should be consulted.
 APIs are intended to stay unaltered for some time.
 To avoid the gem5 project becoming encumbered with “too many APIs”, we strongly advise those wishing to extend the API to communicate to the gem5 development team as to why the API will be of value.
-The gem5-dev mailing list is a good communication channel for this.
+The gem5 Discussion page is a good communication channel for this.

 How can the API change?